 Although it may be too late by this point, a clear sign that you have roof damage is by checking your ceiling, walls, and attic for water damage.
 There are a few different ways as to how to spot roof damage by checking your home interior, and one obvious way is checking for large, discolored spots in the ceiling or wall which will indicate a roof leak.
 If you notice water damage inside your home, it is best to call a professional roofing contractor immediately to discuss repair and replacement options with you.
 Once a roof leak has made its way into your home, your home is at a much higher risk for mold, which can be a health hazard for you and your loved ones.
 Inspecting your roof externally on a regular basis can help eliminate the potential of a leaking roof.

-Roof Inspections — a Simple Way to Avoid Roof Replacements
+Roof Inspections — A Simple Way to Avoid Roof Replacements

 A roof is supposed to last anywhere from 20-50 years on average, depending on the roofing material.
-It can last a lot less time if you don’t take care of it properly.
+But it can last a lot less time if you don’t take care of it properly.
 Regular inspections by both you and your local roofing contractor will ensure your roof’s longevity while protecting the interior of your home.

 If you are looking for a trusted local roofing contractor to come out to your home for a roof inspection, call us today!
+With over 15 years in the roofing industry, we know what signs to look out for that indicate damage.
+If you suspect you have roof damage, don’t wait to contact us.
+Repairing damage right away is always better than waiting until the problem gets worse.